|

 Siuslaw River (mainstem), North Fork Siuslaw River, and Sweet Creek

-• Daily adult wild coho salmon bag limit is one fish.
+Daily adult wild Chinook salmon bag limit is one fish in aggregate.

-• No more than three adult wild coho salmon may be retained for the period.
+No more than two adult wild Chinook salmon may be retained for the period in aggregate.

 Tillamook River and Bay, Kilchis River, Miami River, Wilson River, and Trask River